rahulgonare/EventManger/Readme.md

-💻This repository is a task for a minor project
+💻This repository is a task for a minor project for fortune4